ps1312/Yelp_Camp/README.md

     "test": "test db url"
 }
 ```
 and you're good to go.
-If you plan to deploy this app on Heroku you need to set environment variables there too.
-Just write these commands on the command line:
+If you plan to deploy this app on Heroku you need to set environment variable there too.
+Just write this command on the command line, make sure you have a config.json with the values above:
 ```
-heroku config:set DATABASEURL=mongodb://<dbuser>:<dbpassword>@ds215388.mlab.com:15388/role_camp
-heroku config:set SESSION_SECRET=whatever string
 heroku config:set GOOGLEAPIKEY=your google api key
 ```
 or go to your heroku app page and set them on Config Vars in Settings.